chinnurtb/refactorerl/README.txt

 To get it working, do the following:

-1. Run `make' in the top level directory (you may have to adjust the path settings in the Makefile).
+1. Run the following command in the top level directory:

+     bin/referl -build tool

+   On Windows, you should use a backslash instead of the forward slash:

+     bin\referl -build tool

-   If you do not have `make', you can compile the tool with the following
+   If you do not have the `erl' command in your PATH, or want to use a different one, you may specify it:
-   commands:

-     erlc -o build build/build.erl
-     erl -noshell -pa build -run build
+     bin/referl -erl /path/to/erl -build tool

-2. Edit your ~/.emacs file (or ~/.xemacs/init.el in case of XEmacs) and add the following lines (changing "/path/to" to the real path):
+2. Edit your ~/.emacs file and add the following lines (changing "/path/to" to the real path):

-   (add-to-list 'load-path "/path/to/refactorerl-0.6.2/lib/refactorerl/emacs")
+   (add-to-list 'load-path "/path/to/refactorerl-0.7/lib/referl_ui/emacs")
    (require 'refactorerl)

 3. (Re)Start Emacs, and use `M-x customize-group' to customize the group